-On the phone, Rocco is trying to get in contact with Abraham Garcia to hopefully quell any media attention.
+On the phone, Rocco is tries to get in contact with Abraham Garcia to hopefully quell any media attention.
 The hound has police lights flashing over the scene to give the impression that authorities have already arrived and to stop any more 911 calls from frightened locals.
 A police badge hangs around the hound’s neck, and when Caroline arrives, he offers her one to wear, as well.
 It’s clearly fake after closer inspection, but from a distance, the hound explains that the appearance of police investigating will do a lot for the Masquerade.
 Rocco, simply lacking a better alternative, agrees with Caroline’s cover-up story.
 He notes that any CCTV footage and online activity should be monitored, too.

 While the cover-up is ongoing and the Gangrel welcomes any help in regard to upholding the Masquerade, Rocco refuses Caroline’s help when it comes to the broader investigation into who was behind this attack.